-Writing a book is one skill, pitching it needs another skill.
+To write a story one thing.
+To pitch it is another thing.
 Previously, we looked at two main components of a query letter; Logline and comp titles.
 In this blog post, you will read the pitches authors used to sell the manuscripts which we see now as picture books.

 Clovis, a bull (and former Cloverdale Chargers linebacker), has inherited his granny’s little china shop.
 He now takes the most delicate care of his porcelain wares, repeating his granny’s motto, “Grace, grace.
 Nothing broken to replace.” …Until a herd of hecklers reawakens Clovis’ temper, and the urge to charge…